phyclopsphyclops/phyclops.github.io/_posts/2025-06-17-video-plant-signals-geomagnetic-storm.md

 Luckily we have developed a new type of plant signal recorder, the [Phyclops One v2](https://phyclops.com/devices/2025/06/01/PhyclopsOneV2-standalone.html) which is much easier to use than the "Minions".
 We also sell it at a very competitive price.

-Setting up a new plant and geomagnetism experiment or instead create a completely different experiment related to plant associative learning (plant intelligence) will be much quicker with the [Phyclops One v2](https://phyclops.com/devices/2025/06/01/PhyclopsOneV2-standalone.html).
+Setting up a new plant and geomagnetism experiment or instead creating a completely different experiment related to plant associative learning (plant intelligence) will be much quicker with the [Phyclops One v2](https://phyclops.com/devices/2025/06/01/PhyclopsOneV2-standalone.html).

 The latest [video below](https://youtu.be/XF-HcaxYZbo) summarizes the analysis we perform on the geomagnetic and plant data to answer our research question.